Mennatallah98/HomeServiceRobot/README.md

 ## Overview

-This project is the fifth and final project in Udacity Robotics Software Engineer nano degree where the world was mapped using [gmmaping] which produces 2D-maps and navigates the mapped world using [amcl].
-In addition, [joy] package was used to move the rbot during the mapping process and it can also be replaced by [teleop_twist_keyboard].
+This project is the fifth and final project in Udacity Robotics Software Engineer nano degree where the world was mapped using [gmmaping] which produces 2D-maps and[joy] package was used to move the rbot during the mapping process and it can also be replaced by [teleop_twist_keyboard].After mapping,2 boxes are placed and the robot is given their places as goals to pick and palce them.

 **Keywords:** ROS,  mapping, navigation, pathplanning, gmapping, amcl.